jared-jewitt/launchpad/README.md

 #### High Level Description

-The Launchpad is an interactive CLI wizard used to scaffold a new web application tailored to your specific stack needs.
+Launchpad is an interactive CLI wizard used to scaffold a new web application tailored to your specific stack needs.

 #### Low Level Description

-You install The Launchpad globally via npm and simply run the `launch` command.
+You install Launchpad globally via npm and simply run the `launch` command.
 This will, in order:
 - Ask for a project name
 - Ask for a project description
 - Ask if the project is private